How to Install Google Antigravity on Fedora

 antigravity

 On first launch, Antigravity opens to the Editor View, where you can write code with AI-powered tab completions and inline commands.
-Meanwhile, the Manager Surface, accessible from the application menu, lets you spawn and orchestrate autonomous agents for complex tasks.
+The Manager Surface, accessible via the button on the top bar or with Ctrl+E, lets you spawn and orchestrate autonomous agents for complex tasks.

 Launch from Applications Menu